WorldHealthOrganization/open-source-communication-channel/docs/guidance/building_community_intro.md

 It is recommended that open source projects within the WHO have one or both of the following in place:

 - *Technical Committee* - a group of maintainers with the required technical expertise to prioritize things on the project roadmap and resolve disputes
-- *Product Lead* - a person who sets the objective of the project and communicates them clearly to the community
+- *Product Lead* - a person who sets the objectives of the project and communicates them clearly to the community

 ## 🤷🏽‍♀️ Why Build a Community?